Can you tell me about the Summer School programme?

 What subject courses are available?

-More than 100 courses are available, from sciences to humanities to languages.
-For more information on the courses in detail, and which subjects are available at which universities, please see our Summer School pages.
+A wide range of courses are on offer from sciences to humanities to languages.
+For more information on the courses in detail and which subjects are available at which universities look at the summer school brochures and visit the university websites, which can be accessed from here.

 How much does it cost to attend?

-The Sutton Trust and the host universities will meet all costs incurred by students, including travel to and from the Summer Schools, food and accommodation, and all trips and activities.
+The Sutton Trust and the universities will meet all costs incurred by students, including travel to and from the summer schools, food and accommodation, and all trips and activities.

 Who can apply?

-The Summer Schools are open to students currently studying in Year 12 (in England or Wales), Year 13 (in Northern Ireland), or S5 (in Scotland) who are studying at state-funded schools or colleges in the UK.
-Priority will be given to students who meet all or most of the eligibility criteria, which are listed on our Summer School pages.
+The summer schools are open to students currently studying in Year 12 or equivalent at maintained schools or colleges in the UK.
+Priority will be given to students who meet all or most of the eligibility criteria, which can be read here.

 Why is the programme not open to students from private/ independent (fee-paying) schools?

 Our programme is designed to support those with the potential to excel but who have had little assistance and limited opportunity.
-The Sutton Trust Summer Schools are open to students from UK state-funded schools and colleges, with priority given to those from non-privileged backgrounds and from schools working in challenging circumstances.
+The Sutton Trust Summer School scheme is only open to students in Year 12 (or equivalent) from UK state-funded schools and colleges, with priority given to those from non-privileged backgrounds and from schools working in challenging circumstances.
 As such, we cannot accept applications from students in private/independent schools, including those who receive scholarships or bursaries.

 When will I hear if I have been successful?